-Penguins are synonymous with the cold and, now that winter is here, they make the perfect theme for a seasonal craft activity.
-Jemima and I decided to create three different types of penguin.
+Penguins are synonymous with the cold and, now that winter is here, they make the perfect theme for a seasonal craft activity. my toddler and I decided to create three different types of penguin.

 This was a really fun activity.
 It was easy to do and you could adapt it to create as many penguins of different shapes and sizes as you like.
 We decided to make a little family of penguins: a mummy, daddy and baby!
 First of all, cut a suitably-sized potato in half and cut handles so it is easier to pick up.
 We used a larger potato for the adult penguins and a smaller one for the baby.

 Dip the potato in black paint and print onto the page.

 When this has dried, cut a smaller potato in half and print a white circle on top of the black one.